aditya43/kafka/README.md

 - If a message is not having a key, then message that we write will be distributed round-robin amoungst topics partitions.
 - If a message has a "Key", we use it to figure out which partition of the topic this message belongs to.
 - Messages with a same "Key", always go into same partition and therefore always be in strict guarenteed order.
+- `Partitions` are what take a single `topic` and break it up into many individual logs that can be hosted on different `brokers`.

 ## Brokers:
 - Physical infrastructure standpoint, Kafka is composed of a network of machines called Brokers.